Pennsylvania liquor license and insurance requirements

 12 min read

-From restaurants that served the founding fathers to new eateries serving cutting-edge modern cuisine, the food scene in Pennsylvania is as broad and exciting as anywhere in the country.
-If you're looking to open a business that serves alcohol, you're going to need a license issued by the Pennsylvania Liquor Control Board (PLCB).
+If you’re looking to open a restaurant, bar or any business that serves alcohol, you’ll need a PA liquor license issued by the Pennsylvania Liquor Control Board (PLCB).

-Do you need a liquor license to sell alcohol in Pennsylvania?
+Do you need a PA liquor license to sell alcohol?

-Business owners interested in serving alcohol in Pennsylvania must have a license issued by the Pennsylvania Liquor Control Board (PLCB).
+To serve alcohol in Pennsylvania, you must obtain a liquor license from the Pennsylvania Liquor Control Board (PLCB).

 • Eating Place (E) License: Allows for the sale of beer only